 - is the University’s legal representative;

-- convenes and chairs the Academic Senate and the Board of Governors, and ensures the execution of their deliberations;
+- convenes and chairs the Academic Senate and the Board of Governors, and ensures that their deliberations are implemented;

-- appoints the members of the Board of Governors in accordance with the procedure established in Article 16, paragraph 2;
+- appoints the members of the Board of Governors in accordance with the procedure established in Article 16, paragraph 2 of this Statute;

-- appoints the members of the Audit Committee in accordance with the procedure established in Article 18, paragraph 2;
+- appoints the members of the Audit Committee in accordance with the procedure established in Article 18, paragraph 2 of this Statute;

-- proposes the University’s three-year strategic programming document to the Board of Governors, considering the proposals and the opinion of the Academic Senate and the Evaluation Board;
+- presents the Board of Governors with the University’s three-year strategic plan, which incorporates suggestions and opinions of the Academic Senate and the Evaluation Board;

-- submits the budget and the final accounts to the Board of Governors for approval;
+- submits the budget and balance sheet to the Board of Governors for approval;

-- guarantees the right of students to an appropriate education and transparency of administrative acts;
+- guarantees the right of students to an adequate education and a transparent administration;

-- signs conventions and agreements in educational, scientific and cultural matters
+- enters conventions and agreements in educational, scientific and cultural matters

-- issues the Charter and Regulations, as well as their modifications;
+- issues the Statute and Regulations, as well as their modifications;

-- supervises the proper performance of research and teaching, providing guidance, initiative and coordination, and oversees the efficiency and correctness of administrative action, guaranteeing transparency and merit-based promotion;
+- supervises the proper performance of research and teaching, providing guidance, initiative and coordination, and oversees the efficiency and correctness of administrative action, guaranteeing transparency and valuing merit;

-- initiates disciplinary proceedings against teachers, transmitting documents to the Disciplinary Board and making a motivated proposal.
-Initiates measures in the event of a violation of the Ethical Code and proposes the penalty to the Academic Senate where the matter does not fall within the competence of the Disciplinary Board.
+- initiates disciplinary proceedings against teachers, transmitting documents to the Disciplinary Committee with motivated requests.
+Initiates measures in the event of a violation of the Code of Ethics and Conduct and proposes the sanction to the Academic Senate in cases where the matter does not fall within the competence of the Disciplinary Committee.
 Imposes disciplinary measures for any act that might give rise to a penalty not exceeding censure;

-- uses the findings of the Evaluation Board in his/her guidance and control action;
+- uses the findings of the Evaluation Unit in his/her guidance and control action;

-- performs any other duty entrusted to him/her by the University General Regulations, the Charter and the University Regulations, or not expressly attributed to other bodies by the Charter;
+- performs any other duty entrusted to him/her by the University General Regulations, the Statute and the University Regulations, or not expressly attributed to other bodies by the Statute;

-- convenes a University meeting at least once each year to which the University development plan is submitted.
+- convenes a University meeting at least once each year for the presentation of the University development plan.

-- In the event of necessity and urgency, the Rector may adopt measures assigned to the Academic Senate and the Board of Governors submitting them for ratification at the next meeting.
+- If necessary or urgent, the Rector may adopt measures pertaining to the Academic Senate and the Board of Governors, and will submit them for ratification at the first possible meeting.

-- At the beginning of the academic year, the Rector may reduce or exempt educational commitments, notifying the Academic Senate.
+- At the beginning of the academic year, the Rector can opt for a reduced teaching load or to be exempted from teaching, notifying the Academic Senate.

 Article 11 - Election of the Rector

-- The Rector is elected from among full professors in service at Italian universities having opted or who opt for full time.
+- The Rector is elected among full professors working full time for an Italian university.
 The Rector serves for a term of six years and may not be re-elected.

 - The following have voting rights:

-- all non-tenured, full and associate professors, and researchers, even with a fixed-term contract;
+- all non-tenured, full and associate professors, and researchers, including those with a fixed-term contract;

-- technical administrative staff, contract staff and linguistic experts, with weighted vote equal to 25% of that of the voters referred to in letter a).
+- technical and administrative staff and Foreign Language Assistants, with weighted vote equal to 25% of that of the voters referred to in letter a).

 - In the event of absence or impediment of the Dean, the election is called by the next professor in order of seniority, who also declares the Rector elected.

-- The Vice-Rector also exercises the functions delegated by the Rector and participates, without a voting right, in the meetings of the Board of Governors and of the Academic Senate.
+- The Deputy-Rector also exercises the functions delegated to him/her by the Rector and participates, without a voting right, in the meetings of the Board of Governors and of the Academic Senate.

-- The duties of Vice-Rector are incompatible with any other institutional duties of the University and of its operating entities.
+- Serving as Deputy-Rector is incompatible with any other institutional duty of the University and of its auxiliary bodies.

-- In the exercise of his/her duties, the Rector may rely on the Vice-Provosts and Rector’s Delegates chosen by him/her from among the University’s professors and appointed by his/her own decree defining their tasks and areas of jurisdiction.
-Vice-Provosts and Rector’s Delegates report directly to the Rector.
-At the proposal of the Rector, the Vice-Provosts and Rector’s Delegates may belong to investigating committees of the University bodies on topics related to their areas of competence and may be invited to Academic Senate and Board of Governors meetings.
-The Vice-Provosts may have signing authority for legal instruments relating to their respective areas of competence.
+- In the exercise of his/her duties, the Rector may rely on Vice-Rectors and Rector’s Delegates, chosen by him/her among the University’s teachers and appointed by his/her own decree defining their tasks and areas of jurisdiction.
+Vice-Rectors and Rector’s Delegates report directly to the Rector.
+If proposed by the Rector, the Vice-Rectors and Rector’s Delegates may take part in investigating committees of the University bodies on topics related to their areas of competence, and can be invited to Academic Senate and Board of Governors meetings.
+The Vice-Rectors may have signing authority for legal instruments relating to their respective areas of competence.

-- The Vice-Provosts, including the Vice-Rector, may request the Rector for a reduction in their teaching commitment, informing their Department Director.
+- The Vice-Rectors and the Deputy-Rector may ask the Rector for a reduction in their teaching commitment, and will inform their Department Director accordingly.